Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Give examples to illustrate the facets:

-- Imagination (O1) People with high scores have vivid imaginations and active fantasy lives; people with low scores are more monotonous and like to focus on the tasks at hand.
+• People with high imagination (O1) scores have vivid imaginations and active fantasy life; people with low scores are more monotonous and like to focus on the tasks at hand.

-- Values (O6) People with high scores like to challenge authority and traditional concepts; people with low scores like to follow the stability and security brought by authority and routines.
+• People with high values (O6) scores like to challenge authority and traditional ideas; people with low scores like to follow the stability and security brought by authority and routine.

 The complete report provides a detailed interpretation of all six facets.